liltran615/Azure-Project-1/README.md

 Machines within the network can only be accessed by JUMP-BOX.

-Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM???

 JUMP-BOX-PROVISOR :desktop_computer: :earth_americas:

-What was its IP address?
+What was its IP address???

 IP : 10.0.0.1